Results

 JuMP.valueMethod

-Extend JuMP.value to return the value(s) of vref in accordance with its reformulation variable(s) stored in the optimizer model and the result index result of the most recent solution obtained.
-Use JuMP.has_values to check if a result exists before asking for values.
+Extend JuMP.value to return the value(s) of vref in accordance with its reformulation variable(s) stored in the transformation backend.
+Use JuMP.has_values to check whether a result exists before checking the values.

-By default only the values associated with public supports are returned, the full set can be accessed via label = All.
-Moreover, the values of infinite variables are returned as a list.
-However, a n-dimensional array can be obtained via ndarray = true which is handy when the variable has multiple infinite parameter dependencies.
+By default only the values associated with public supports (i.e., PublicLabels) are returned, the full set can be accessed via label = All.
+Where possible, all the values are returned as an n-dimensional array where each dimension is determined by the each independent group of infinite parameters they depend on.

-To provide context for the results it may be helpful to also query the variable's parameter_refs and supports which will have a one-to-one correspondence with the value(s).
-It may also be helpful to query via optimizer_model_variable to retrieve the variables(s) that these values are based on.
-These functions should all be called with the same keyword arugments for consistency.
+To provide context for the values, it may be helpful to also query the variable's parameter_refs and supports which will have a one-to-one correspondence with the value(s).
+It may also be helpful to query via transformation_variable to retrieve the variables(s) that these values are based on.
+These functions should all be called with the same keyword arguments for consistency.

-For extensions, this only works if optimizer_model_variable has been extended correctly and/or map_value has been extended for variables.
+For extensions, this only works if transformation_variable has been extended correctly and/or map_value has been extended for variables.

 Example